It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

 The Inkwell, 31 Potternewton Lane, Chapel Allerton, Leeds, West Yorkshire, LS7 3LW.

 Castle Galleries is a weird one.
-You see, you probably pass it every day without ever knowing it’s there.
+You probably pass it every day without ever knowing it’s there.
 Based on Albion Place, it’s part of a chain of art galleries that can be found all over the UK.
-They aim to give folk access to a range of fine art from an ever-growing selection of artists, some of national repute, others just making their mark – and if you like what you see, you can take it home with you, as all the work they show is for sale.
+They show off a range of fine art from an ever-growing selection of artists, some of national repute, others just making their mark – and if you like what you see, you can take it home with you, as all the work they show is for sale.

 Castle Galleries, 24-25 Albion Place, Leeds, West Yorkshire, LS1 6JS.

-Having taken over one of Armley’s famous textile mills, Assembly House has turned the once vital building into something important once again.
-It’s an artist-led studio space just by the Leeds-Liverpool Canal which is home to a wide range of creatives who specialise in all kinds of art.
-As well as acting as their workspace, they have a newly-built art gallery and project space on site where they host monthly exhibitions, screenings, workshops and events that you’ll definitely want to check out.
+Having taken over one of Armley’s famous textile mills, Assembly House has turned the building into something important once again.
+It’s an artist-led studio space, which is home to creatives from every discipline.
+As well as acting as their workspace, they have a newly-built art gallery and project space where you can see monthly exhibitions, screenings, workshops and events.

 Assembly House, 44 Canal Road, Armley, Leeds, West Yorkshire, LS12 2PL.